For academic misconduct

 18.6 For group coursework, it is the collective responsibility of the student group to ensure and confirm that the work is submitted before the deadline.
 Students involved in group work for assessment may also be required to individually provide evidence of their participation in and contribution to the work of the group.
 If group work is submitted late, the penalty applied to the marks of individual student(s) may be retracted where there is evidence that they have satisfactorily contributed to the group work in time for the work to be submitted by the deadline, as determined by the Unit Director of other member of academic staff.

-For exceeding the size limit in summative coursework
+For exceeding the size limit in summative assessment

-18.7 Faculties’ policies for defining the size limit of summative coursework, by assessment type, and the penalty for exceeding the defined limit, for its taught programmes, should be in accordance with the following:
+18.7 Faculties’ policies for defining the size limit of summative assessment, by assessment type, and any penalty for exceeding the defined limit, for its taught programmes, should be in accordance with the following:

-18.8 Whether specific forms of coursework are subject to a size limit, and if so:
+18.8 Whether specific forms of assessment are subject to a size limit, and if so:

-18.9 Students must be informed in writing, at or before the date of issue of the coursework, the size limit and the penalty for exceeding the limit, if any, which shall accord with the approved unit specification.
-This information should also be provided on the cover sheet for the submission of the coursework.
+18.9 Students must be informed, at or before the date of issue of the assessment, the size limit (including how the size limit is defined) and the penalty for exceeding the limit, if any, as reflected in the approved unit specification.

 18.11 It is the responsibility of the student to ensure that the work complies with the defined size limit prior to submission and to certify the size (word or page length or other defined limit) on the front cover sheet when submitting the work.